Debi Purcell

 Deborah Ann Purcell is a retired American female mixed martial artist.
 She was formerly an assistant coach to the Southern California Condors of the International Fight League.

 Early life

 Purcell was involved in Cheerleading and Gymnastics throughout her early teens.
 She later quit gymnastics and took up Martial Arts.
 At the age of 17, she was introduced to Tae Kwon Do and this later introduced her to Boxing, Muay Thai, Vale Tudo, Wrestling, and Brazilian Jiu-Jitsu.

 She is actively involved in supporting women's MMA, having set up Fightergirls.com and the WMAA (Women's Martial Arts Association), along with being a world-class competitor herself.
-Purcell also started Fightergirls, her own extremely successful women's fitness and MMA apparel line, in which she designs every piece personally.
+Purcell also started Fightergirls, her own women's fitness and MMA apparel line, in which she designs every piece personally.

 Purcell signed a three-fight deal with Elite XC.
 Her first fight was against Rosi Sexton at ShoXC: Suganuma vs. Hamman II on August 15, 2008.
 Purcell lost the fight by Split Decision.